Publications

 See Joachim Schöpfel’s review in *Études de communication*, 2023/1 (No. 60), on cairn.info

-Also available (subscription) on strada lex
+Also available (subscription required) on strada lex

 EDITORIAL TEAM